akshitagupta15june/Face-X/Emoji-based-Emotion-prediction/readme.md

 # Emoji-based-Emotion-prediction

 ## Description
 This project uses emoji photos to predict their sentiments.
-To achieve the intended outcomes, transfer learning was employed to train the *MobileNetV2* model.
+To achieve the intended outcome, transfer learning was employed to train the *MobileNetV2* model.

 ## Dependencies
 1. python3.8 or greater version